AleksanderMako/game-of-three/README.md

 ## Getting Started

-The api and the client application can both be run through npm and docker and can run on windows, linux and macOS.
+The API and the client application can both be run through npm and docker and can run on windows, linux and macOS.

 ### Prerequisites